Building a modern marketing tech stack: essential tools and tips

 When evaluating attribution tools, look for platforms that have adapted their attribution mechanisms to account for privacy updates.
 For example, AppsFlyer built its Aggregated Advanced Privacy in response to Apple's iOS 14.5 update, which requires user consent for tracking.
 This solution uses aggregated data to provide probabilistic attribution insights while maintaining user privacy.
 By choosing attribution tools with privacy-centric features, you can continue learning about your customer journey even as data privacy regulations evolve.

-MMM + channel-level reporting: Estimate each channel’s incremental impact
+MMM + Incrementality Testing: Estimate each channel’s incremental impact

-Marketing mix modeling (MMM) uses statistical analysis to estimate the correlation between each marketing channel and your team's target metric.
+Marketing mix modeling (MMM) uses statistical analysis to estimate the correlation between each marketing channel and your business outcomes.
+Incrementality Testing uses geo- and user-based tests to understand the incremental contributions from any channel or campaign.

-MMM pulls data from channel-level reporting tools to assess marketing performance.
-For example, a model might access Facebook Business Manager's data on conversion rates and engagement or Google Analytics's website traffic data.
+Both these methodologies leverage data from channel-level reporting tools to assess marketing performance.
+For example, a model might access Facebook Business Manager's data on impressions, engagement, and spend.

 Teams can build their own models with an open-source MMM library or work with a measurement partner that can build and maintain their MMM for them.
 Learn more about how Paramark simplifies MMM for clients.